Difficulty Controlled Diffusion Model for Synthesizing Effective Training Data: Experiments

-\textbf{Feature distribution} Furthermore, we compared the feature distributions of images generated by our method and Real-Fake~\cite{yuan2024realfake}.
-Our method generates samples that effectively delineate the boundaries of the feature distribution, as shown in Fig.~\ref{fig:tsne}.
-This demonstrates that our method successfully decouples the difficulty control task from the distribution matching process, achieving effective difficulty control while maintaining the distributional constraints of the generated data.
+\paragraph{Feature Distribution.} We compare the feature distributions of images generated by our method and Real-Fake.
+As shown in Fig.~\ref{fig:tsne}, our method generates samples that more effectively delineate the boundaries of the feature distribution of real data, whereas Real-Fake's samples tend to cluster together.
+This indicates that our method effectively disentangles difficulty control from the domain alignment process.